Havelex/proto-portfolio/src/markdown/Time.md

 realized, that there was no point in it.
 All I remember is the first exchange of fire.
 Probably, because it was paradox in the sense of having been over so fast, that it felt like a blink of an eye.
 Thinking back, it was presumably not much shorter, than the battles are now, but I don't know.
-I don't even know how long I've been here for, or how for how long I am awake.
+I don't even know how long I've been here for, or for how long I am awake.
 Time just sort of dissolved and became unmeasurable.
 At least it still flows forward, but besides that, I know nothing but one thing: